Septuagint: History

-The dating of the translation of the Pentateuch to the 3rd century BC is supported by a number of factors, including its Greek being representative of early Koine Greek, citations beginning as early as the 2nd century BC, and early manuscripts datable to the 2nd century BC.
+The dating of the translation of the Torah to the 3rd century BC is supported by a number of factors, including its Greek being representative of early Koine Greek, citations beginning as early as the 2nd century BC, and early manuscripts datable to the 2nd century BC.
 After the Torah, other books were translated over the next two to three centuries.
 It is unclear which was translated when, or where; some may have been translated twice (into different versions), and then revised.
 The quality and style of the translators varied considerably from book to book, from a literal translation to paraphrasing to an interpretative style.

-The translation process of the Septuagint and from the Septuagint into other versions can be divided into several stages: the Greek text was produced within the social environment of Hellenistic Judaism, and completed by 132 BC.
-With the spread of Early Christianity, this Septuagint in turn was rendered into Latin in a variety of versions and the latter, collectively known as the Vetus Latina, were also referred to as the Septuagint initially in Alexandria but elsewhere as well.
-The Septuagint also formed the basis for the Slavonic, Syriac, Old Armenian, Old Georgian, and Coptic versions of the Christian Old Testament.
+The translation process of the LXX, and from it into other versions, can be divided into several stages: the Greek text was produced within the social environment of Hellenistic Judaism, and completed by 132 BC.
+With the spread of early Christianity, the LXX in turn was rendered into Latin in a variety of versions and the latter, collectively known as the Vetus Latina, were also referred to as the Septuagint initially in early Christian Alexandria, but elsewhere as well.
+The LXX also formed the basis for the Old Church Slavonic, Syro-Hexaplar version, and the Classical Armenian, Old Georgian, and Coptic versions of the Christian Old Testament.

 Language

-The Septuagint is written in Koine Greek.
+The LXX is written in Koine Greek.
 Some sections contain Semiticisms, which are idioms and phrases based on Semitic languages such as Hebrew and Aramaic.
 Other books, such as Daniel and Proverbs, have a stronger Greek influence.

-The Septuagint may also clarify pronunciation of pre-Masoretic Hebrew; many proper nouns are spelled with Greek vowels in the translation, but contemporary Hebrew texts lacked vowel pointing.
+The LXX may also clarify pronunciation of archaic Hebrew; many proper nouns are spelled with Greek vowels in the translation, but contemporary Hebrew texts lacked niqqud (vowel marks).
 However, it is unlikely that all Biblical Hebrew sounds had precise Greek equivalents.
+This is also further complicated by modern academia's belief that the vowels of both ancient Hebrew and ancient Greek were pronounced differently than their modern versions.